Gressenhall Farm and Workhouse

 • Traditional farm with rare breed animals

-• Beautiful, unspoilt grounds
+• Beautiful, unspoilt grounds and exciting adventure playground

 The museum is a great day out whether you want to learn about the lives of Norfolk people in the past or relax and have a good time with your friends and family.
 You’ll need a whole day to begin to discover all its wonders.